Ya-m-i/agri-chain/README.md

    - Check your network connection

 2. **Frontend can't connect to backend**
-   - Verify `VITE_API_URL` points to correct backend URL
+   - Verify `VITE_API_URL` points to your Render backend URL
-   - Ensure backend server is running
+   - Ensure backend service is running on Render
-   - Check for CORS issues
+   - Check for CORS issues in Render logs

-3. **ngrok tunnel not working**
-   - Restart ngrok with `ngrok http 5000`
-   - Update frontend environment variables with new ngrok URL
-   - Restart frontend development server

 ### Getting Help